Ueno with Kids

 Q: How do you get to Ueno from central Tokyo?

-A: Ueno Station is directly on the JR Yamanote Line and Tokyo Metro Ginza and Hibiya Lines.
-It’s about 10 minutes from Tokyo Station, 20 minutes from Shinjuku, and 25 minutes from Shibuya by train, making it an easy family day trip destination.
+A: Ueno Station sits on the JR Yamanote Line and the Tokyo Metro Ginza and Hibiya Lines.
+It’s about 10 minutes from Tokyo Station, 20 minutes from Shinjuku, and 25 minutes from Shibuya, making it an easy day trip for families exploring Tokyo.

 Q: What are the best things to do in Ueno with kids?